-While a primary controller and/or its associated secondary controllers may concurrently support multiple types of interrupt vectors (e.g. MSI and MSI-X), all the controllers' VI Resources shall contain interrupt resources for interrupt vectors of the same type.
+While a primary controller and/or its associated secondary controllers may concurrently support multiple types of interrupt vectors (e.g., MSI and MSI-X), all the controllers' VI Resources shall contain interrupt resources for interrupt vectors of the same type.
 In this revision, MSI-X is the only supported type of VI Resource.

-For a secondary controller that supports VI Resources with MSI-X vectors, if at least one VI Resource is assigned to it, MSIXCAP.MXC.TS (refer to section 2.4.2) indicates the number of VI Resources assigned to the controller.
+For a secondary controller that supports VI Resources with MSI-X vectors, if at least one VI Resource is assigned to that controller, MSIXCAP.MXC.TS (refer to section 2.4.2) indicates the number of VI Resources assigned to the controller.
 Since MSIXCAP.MXC.TS is read-only, the value shall only be updated when the secondary controller is in the Offline state.
 MSI-X Table Entries on the secondary controller for newly assigned VI Resources shall be reset to default values.

-If a secondary controller that supports VI Resources has no VI Resources assigned to it, then it remains in the Offline state.
-A secondary controller cannot transition to the Online state until it has a VI Resource for interrupt vector 0 assigned to it.
-For a secondary controller that supports VI Resources with MSI-X vectors, if no VI Resources are assigned to it, then MSIXCAP.MXC.TS is reserved.
+If a secondary controller that supports VI Resources has no assigned VI Resources, then that controller remains in the Offline state.
+A secondary controller is not able to transition to the Online state until a VI Resource for interrupt vector 0 has been assigned to that controller.
+For a secondary controller that supports VI Resources with MSI-X vectors, if no VI Resources are assigned to that controller, then MSIXCAP.MXC.TS is reserved.

 A primary controller that supports VI Resources shall have at least one interrupt that is a Private Resource.
-As such, the primary controller always has interrupt vector 0 assigned to it.
+Interrupt vector 0 is always assigned to the primary controller.
 A primary controller may be allocated VI Resources using the Primary Controller Flexible Allocation action of the Virtualization Management command.
 The VI resources allocated take effect after a Controller Level Reset and are persistent across power cycles and resets.
 The number of VI Resources currently allocated is discoverable in the Primary Controller Capabilities Structure.
 For a primary controller that supports VI Resources with MSI-X vectors, MSIXCAP.MXC.TS indicates an MSI-X Table size equal to the total number of Private Resources and the Flexible Resources currently allocated following a Controller Level Reset.

-When an I/O CQ is created, the controller supports mapping it to any valid interrupt vector, regardless of whether they have the same resource identifier, as long as the CQ and the interrupt vector are attached to the same controller.
+When an I/O CQ is created, the controller supports mapping that I/O CQ to any valid interrupt vector, regardless of whether they have the same resource identifier, as long as the I/O CQ and the interrupt vector are attached to the same controller.